luigi311/DB-LoadTest/README.md

     --dsn: Data Source Name (DSN) for the database.
     --user: Username for the database.
-    --sql_file: Path to the SQL file containing the query to be executed.
+    --sql_file: Path to the SQL file.
+    --sql_folder: Path to the folder containing multiple SQL files.
     --instances: Number of parallel instances to run.
     --fetch_size (optional): Number of rows to fetch per batch.
 Default is 0 (no fetch).
 Use -1 to fetch all rows at once.
     --database (optional): Database type (postgres or oracle).
 Default is postgres.